craiggraham/dance-code-of-conduct/social-guidelines.md

 # Social Guidelines

-The goal of this code of conduct to provide guidelines for an inclusive & welcoming community.
+The goal of this code of conduct is to provide guidelines for an inclusive & welcoming community.
 We would like everyone in the Zouk scene to have a relaxed and enjoyable time in classes & in socials.
 Keeping to these guidelines will help with that.